jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Conclusion

 Hopefully this gave a good impression of how [`ViewModels`](#viewmodels) might be structured.
-They can enable technology independence and prevent hard coupling to business logic and data access, and offer a flexible way to model user interaction.
-In the coming sections, more patterns will be introduced, shedding light on how these [`ViewModels`](#viewmodels) are used in practice, where they come and go, how they come into play.
+They can enable technology independence, prevent hard coupling to business logic and data access, and offer a flexible way to model the user interaction.
+In the coming sections, more patterns will be introduced, to illustrate how these [`ViewModels`](#viewmodels) are used in practice, where they come and go and how they come into play.

 ### Lookup Lists